bpq233/oBBR/README.md

 ## Introduction

 The goal of `oBBR` is to reduce the retransmissions of the `BBR` congestion control algorithm.
-It adapts the congestion window to the size of the bottleneck buffer by adjusting the `BBR` parameter `cwnd_gain` and can update it in time when the network link bandwidth drops.
+It adapts the congestion window to the size of the bottleneck buffer by adjusting the `BBR` parameter `cwnd_gain` and can update  estimated bandwidth in time when the network link bandwidth drops.
 This artifact contains the implementation of `oBBR` and scripts for reproducing the main results of this work.

 ## Getting Started